HippolyteBoucher/SpeTestNP/README.md

 # SpeTestNP

-This R package allows to test the linearity of a model nonparametrically using five different tests: Bierens (1982), Zheng (1996), Escanciano (2006), Lavergne and Patilea (2008), and Lavergne and Patilea (2012).
+This R package performs nonparametric test of linearity.
+Five heteroskedasticity-robust tests are available: Bierens (1982), Zheng (1996), Escanciano (2006), Lavergne and Patilea (2008), and Lavergne and Patilea (2012).
+Specific bandwidth and kernel methods can be chosen along with many other options.

 To install the package from Github the package `devtools` should be installed and the following commands should be run: